Laura Iñiguez, Content Manager at Hirebook

 3. Prioritize Open and Honest Communication

-Having a clearly defined mission statement and values, it’s time to make sure your employees, present and future, know this information and act upon it every day.
+Having a clearly defined mission statement and values, it’s time to make sure your employees, present, and future, know this information and act upon it every day.
 If your employees don’t know why they get out of bed every morning, they won’t give their best effort on the job and their efficiency will definitely be below average.

 Honesty is incredibly important when it comes to working with a team, team members have to trust each other and be able to communicate openly and honestly to find the best solutions and work effectively together.
+To improve the process of communication, you can integrate a communications platform as a service and provide a seamless experience for your team.

 Each team member must be committed to bringing their best, keeping a positive attitude.
 We know being completely positive all the time is not always possible, but if the rest of the team members maintain a positive energy, that will be contagious and helpful to those around them.
-As a leader, part of your job is to make your direct reports to feel comfortable and safe.
+As a leader, part of your job is to make your direct reports feel comfortable and safe.
 Let them know you’re there to support them and they will have your back as well.
 Making them feel like they are part of a great team will encourage them to build each other up.

 4. Recognize those who Live up to Your Values